 Pain and Suffering

 Women who suffered Essure birth control complications went through a lot mentally and physically.
 The emotional stress of dealing with a defective medical device can be enormous.
 The law allows plaintiffs to recover pain and suffering damages in personal injury actions.
-If your Essure birth control lawsuit is successful, your settlement may include money for pain and suffering.
+If your case is successful, your Essure lawsuit settlements and payouts amounts may include money for pain and suffering.

 Punitive damages are damages exceeding simple compensation and are awarded to punish the defendant.
 Punitive damages are awarded when there is gross negligence by a defendant.
 It is unknown if punitive damages will be a part of the Essure birth control lawsuit’s settlement at this point.